-Data protection is not only the responsibility of the business using Google Workspace services; nor is it only that of Google in providing those services.
-Data protection on the cloud is instead a shared responsibility; a collaboration between the customer and the Cloud service provider (CSP).
+Data protection is not only the responsibility of the business using Google Workspace for Education services; nor is it only that of Google in providing those services.
+Data protection in the cloud is instead a shared responsibility; a collaboration between the customer and the Cloud service provider (CSP).

-The Google Shared Responsibility Model visually describes the various security responsibilities that our customer and Google are together responsible for.
-Google Workspace is software as a service (SaaS) where almost everything except the content and its access policy is the responsibility of the CSPs.
+The Google Shared Responsibility Model visually describes the various security responsibilities that our customer and Google are together responsible for Google Workspace for Education is software as a service (SaaS) where almost everything except the content and its access policy is the responsibility of the CSPs.
 In the SaaS model, CSPs manage all of the physical and virtual infrastructure and the platform layer while delivering cloud-based applications and services for customers to consume.
 Internet applications that run directly from a web browser or mobile applications are SaaS applications.
 With this model, customers don't have to worry about installing, updating, or supporting applications-they simply manage system and data access policies.

-Important: As a Google Workspace customer, you are responsible for the security of components that you provide or control, such as the content you put in Google Workspace services, and establishing access control for your users.
+Important: As a Google Workspace for Education customer, you are responsible for the security of components that you provide or control, such as the content you put in Google Workspace for Education services, and establishing access control for your users.